aginies/Deploy_HA_SLE_cluster/README.md

 ## HA_testsuite_init_cluster.sh
 Finish the nodes installation and run some tests.
+The ha-cluster-init script will be run on node HA1.

-Use the [force] option to bypass the HA cluster check.
+*NOTE* Use the [force] option to bypass the HA cluster check.

 ## havm.xml
-autoyast profile with Graphical interface
+This file is the autoyast profile with Graphical interface installation.

 ## havm_mini.xml
-autoyast profile (simple without GUI)
+This file is the autoyast profile (simple without GUI).

-## haqasemi.conf
+## havm.conf
 All variables for VM guest and Host.
 Most of them should not be changed.

 *NOTE*: